What is domestic violence?

-- You might feel guilty or think that you deserve the abuse, that you’re not worth anything else or that it’s your own fault.
-Abuse is NEVER deserved, no matter how bad you feel about yourself.
+- You might feel guilty or think that you deserve the abuse or that it’s your own fault.
+Abuse is never deserved, no matter how bad you feel about yourself.
 It’s the person hurting you who is in the wrong.

 - You might become withdrawn and isolate yourself from friends or family.
 Or, you might start causing problems in school and get into trouble regularly.

-- Nervousness and worry can cause physical illness such as headaches, eating disorders, feeling sick, not being able to sleep or bed-wetting.
+- Nervousness and worry can cause physical illness such as headaches, feeling sick, not being able to sleep or bed-wetting.

-If you're in an abusive relationship or live with domestic violence, then you need to get help and escape from the situation.
+If you're in an abusive relationship or live with domestic violence, there is help out there.

-- Tell someone you trust about the abuse and ask them to support you or go with you to the Gardai.
+- Tell someone you trust about your situation and ask them to support you or go with you to the Gardai.